 The year 2019 marks the 100th anniversary of IUPAC and also the 150th anniversary of the development of the Periodic Law of the Elements independently by Dmitri Mendeleev and Lothar Meyer.

-To celebrate these anniversaries, IUPAC will be hosting an online quiz about the Periodic Table of the Elements.
+To celebrate these anniversaries, IUPAC will be hosting an online, global challenge about the Periodic Table of the Elements.
 It will highlight how IUPAC has shaped the global affairs of chemistry and contributed to creating a common language for chemistry.
 The online challenge will be aimed at a global audience of young students.
-Questions about the elements will quiz their knowledge and inform them of the relevant work of IUPAC.
+Questions about the elements will test their knowledge and inform them of the relevant work of IUPAC.
+This activity will also encourage chemistry classes, schools and individuals to play with a goal to reach over a million players around the world.

-The global challenge will be launched in January 2019 and is available all year until the end of 2019.
+The global challenge will be launched in January 2019 and will be available on-line until the end of 2019.

 100 YEARS of